All-microwave Lamb shift engineering for a fixed frequency multi-level superconducting qubit: Abstract

 \section{Abstract}

-It is known that the quantum nature of the electromagnetic vacuum is responsible for the Lamb shift, which is a crucial phenomenon in quantum electrodynamics (QED).
-In circuit QED, the readout or bus resonators that are dispersively coupled can result in a significant Lamb shift, much larger than that in the original broadband cases.
+It is known that the electromagnetic vacuum is responsible for the Lamb shift, which is a crucial phenomenon in quantum electrodynamics (QED).
+In circuit QED, the readout or bus resonators that are dispersively coupled can result in a significant Lamb shift of the qubit.
 However, previous approaches or proposals for controlling the Lamb shift in circuit QED demand overheads in circuit designs or non-perturbative renormalization of the system's eigenbases, which can impose formidable limitations.
-In this work, we propose and demonstrate an efficient and cost-effective method for controlling the Lamb shift of fixed-frequency transmons.
+In this work, we propose and demonstrate an all-microwave method for controlling the Lamb shift of fixed-frequency transmons.
 We employ the drive-induced longitudinal coupling between the transmon and resonator.
-By simply using an off-resonant monochromatic driving near the resonator frequency, we can regulate the Lamb shift from $32$ to $-30$ MHz without facing the aforementioned challenges.
+By simply using an off-resonant monochromatic drive near the resonator frequency, we can control the net Lamb shift up to ±30 MHz and engineer it to zero with the drive-induced longitudinal coupling without facing the aforementioned challenges.
 Our work establishes an efficient way of engineering the fundamental effects of the electromagnetic vacuum and provides greater flexibility in non-parametric frequency controls of multilevel systems.